-Spanish Conversation Courses (Free): This app will help you learn Spanish in an interesting way with the help of videos.
+Spanish Conversation Courses (Free): This app will help you learn Spanish with the help of videos.
 It has videos for all levels of learning, which are very simple and easy to understand.
 Beginning from the very basic first-grade level, it can teach a high level of vocabulary.
-Its subjects include basic Spanish, vocabulary, listening practices and special videos meant for travel.
+Its subjects include basic Spanish, vocabulary, listening practices, and special videos meant for travel.
 It also has a series of videos meant for learning the vocabulary for manners and etiquette, doctor’s vocabulary, law enforcement vocabulary, etc.

-Learn French Speak French (developed by Busuu Limited, free up to basic level): This app will teach you the basics of the French language in an interactive and fun way.
-Tests after each exercise, games and audios make this app very easy to learn from.
-When you tap to learn a new word, you get to know a “grammar tip” for the word and an audio to help with right pronunciation.
-The course is divided into many lessons and these lessons will teach you vocabulary on the basis of the type of conversation you choose, for example – culture, law, and politics, extended family, job interview, parenting, holiday forecast, etc. Lessons can be learned offline also by making a payment and becoming a premium user World Scoop.
+Learn French Speak French (developed by Busuu Limited, free up to basic level): This app will teach you the French language basics in an interactive and fun way.
+Tests after each exercise, games, and audios make this app very easy to learn from.
+When you tap to learn a new word, you get to know a “grammar tip” for the word and audio to help with the right pronunciation.
+The course is divided into many lessons.
+These lessons will teach you vocabulary based on the type of conversation you choose, such as culture, law, politics, extended family, job interview, parenting, holiday forecast, etc. Lessons can be learned offline also by making a payment and becoming a premium user of World Scoop.

 Learn German with Babbel (free up to basic level): This app has two separate courses for Beginner and Advanced level users.
-Very simple and interactive interface with audios will keep you engaged in learning the language.
+A straightforward and interactive interface with audios will keep you engaged in learning the language.
 The lessons are of small duration so that they can fit into one’s busy schedule.
-Grammar exercises, speech recognition and vocabulary for a wide gamut of topics will help you master the language.
+Grammar exercises, speech recognition, and vocabulary for a wide gamut of topics will help you master the language.

-Learn Italian (developed by MosaLingua Crea, free up to basic level): It’s an easy and fun app with a lot of interactive exercises.
-One can learn through flash cards, listening to audios and then repeating it.
+Learn Italian (developed by MosaLingua Crea, free up to basic level): It’s an easy and fun app with many interactive exercises.
+One can learn through flashcards, listening to audios, and then repeating them.
 The app uses a lot of pictures, which can help one memorize the words.
 One can explore vocabulary catering to different topics and also track the progress.
 It also has exercises for helping one learn how to write, self-evaluate and memorize.
-The easy to use a format of the app makes it stand out.
+The easy-to-use format of the app makes it stand out.

 Mirai Japanese (by Mirai LLP, free on iOS and paid on android): The one-to-one lessons by this app are much like lessons from a personal tutor.
-The native Japanese speaking guide will support the users to get the right pronunciations.
+The native Japanese-speaking guide will support the users to get the right pronunciations.
 It starts from the very basic and can prepare a user to get to a normal conversational level.
-The course is divided into fifty lessons and all have audio instructions by language professionals, one by a Japanese native and one by an English native.
-The dialogue-based learning makes it an interactive exercise.
+The course is divided into fifty lessons, and all have audio instructions by language professionals, one by a Japanese native and one by an English native.
+Dialogue-based learning makes it an interactive exercise.

 - Asus ROG GL502VS, G752VS gaming laptops launched in India